BSc (Hons) Forensic Sciences

 Choose your path

 You will leave with the skills to pursue a range of fulfilling and varied careers.
-Some graduates have gone into:
+Some of our Forensic Sciences graduates have gone into:

 Close up of finger print analysis